• Menu

 In this homemade iced tea recipe, you can opt to use honey as a natural sweetener.
 But it’s not really necessary as chamomile tea has a slightly sweet taste on its own.

-• Loose dried chamomile flower buds (or tea bags or fresh chamomile)
+• Dried Chamomile Buds: Loose dried chamomile flower buds (or tea bags or fresh chamomile)

-• Equipment: You can use an infuser tea pot, a tea ball, a French Press Coffee maker or a pot and a fine-mesh strainer.
+1. I like to use an use an infuser tea pot but a tea ball, a French Press Coffee maker or even a pot and a fine-mesh strainer will work.

 dried chamomile for fresh chamomile tea